 Though often viewed as a perfect pet for young children, their small size and cute features don’t necessarily mean this is true.
 Children often have the potential of squeezing, dropping, or startling these fragile creatures.
 This can lead to a scared hamster, and nervous or startled hamsters may bite.
 It is always best to have adult supervision anytime a child is playing with a hamster and to gradually and positively introduce them to gentle handling.

 Another thing to consider is the hamster’s nocturnal nature.
 Many children want a fuzzy friend to play with after school, but this is usually a hamster’s time to sleep.
-Waking the hamster from their nap could cause them to feel grumpy, startled, or insecure with his surroundings.
+Waking the hamster from their nap could cause them to feel grumpy, startled, or insecure with their surroundings.

 In addition to the above reasons, hamsters are little, fast creatures and have the potential of getting lost.
 A hamster on the run can get into trouble or be harmed by getting stuck under furniture, chewing wires, or getting injured by other pets.

 Avoid this possibility by providing a hamster ball for your pet to zoom around in.
 Not only will it keep your hamster safe, but it will provide a fun way to burn off some energy.